rbolt13/covid19/README.md

    + update dates
    + add overviews
    + create a function that works for formatting all the tables
-         + minimize lines of code used
+      - minimize lines of code
-         + only need to change date in one spot
+      - only change date in one spot
 * graphs
 * maps
 * shiny